e-miguel/Task-XMen/README.md

 ![image](https://github.com/e-miguel/Task-XMen/assets/134418850/cdce5f5c-fd64-4c3d-9740-64e989c25c57)

+### HTML Website

+- This is the HTML website deployed on an EC2 instance using the attached reference architecture.
+I implemented all the resources outlined in the reference architecture.

-### Contributing
+### Conlusions

+Congratulations for successfully completing this task!
+Stay tuned for more Cloud Engineering and DevOps tutorial.
 Contributions to this project are welcome.
 If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request.

-## Contact

-For any inquiries or further information, please contact me at e32cloud@gmail.com.

 ---